metabrainz/python-consul-startup-demo/README.md

 `/etc/service`, all with a `down` file in it, disabling the service.

 The `/etc/rc.local` file is run before runit is loaded.
-We use this to remove a `down` file for a given service, based on environment variables
+We use this to remove a `down` file for a given service, based on environment variables.
+This file should have `+x` set.

 #### Cron